 Buying tickets at the train station

 If you prefer to purchase tickets in person, you can do so at either Tbilisi or Batumi train station.
 You need to show ID, so don’t forget to bring your passport (hard copy is best).
 You only need one passport even if you’re buying multiple tickets.
-Cash or card are both accepted.
+Pay in cash.

 Getting to Station Square in Tbilisi to board the train